 1. Jeep Wrangler JL

-Jeep’s classic Wrangler is all about driving as an adventure, off-road as well as on asphalt.
+Jeep’s Wrangler is a classic.
+This is one of if not, the first off road vehicle is all about driving as an adventure, off-road as well as on asphalt.
 The look and aspirations of the best-known off-roader have remained unchanged since the mid-1980s (if you want, you can draw parallels all the way back to the original model from the 1940s).

 When a child hears “Jeep”, he sees this car in his mind.
 The Wrangler is the most famous model of the brand.
 And changes over the years and generations visually hardly